Herman Frasch

-Herman Frasch [or Hermann Frasch] (December 25, 1851 – May 1, 1914) was a chemist, mining engineer and inventor known for his work with petroleum and sulfur.
+Herman Frasch (December 25, 1851 – May 1, 1914) was a Württemberger-born (German) American chemist, mining engineer and inventor known for his work with petroleum and sulfur.

 Biography

 Early life

 He was the son of Johannes and Frieda Henrietta (Bauer) Frasch.
 Both his parents were natives of Stuttgart.
 His father was burgomaster of Gaildorf.
 Herman attended the Latin school in Gaildorf and was then apprenticed to a bookseller in nearby Schwäbisch Hall.

 At the age of 16 or 19, he left the apprenticeship and sailed from Bremen to New York, then took the train to Philadelphia.
 After his arrival in the United States, he became a lab assistant to John Michael Maisch at the Philadelphia College of Pharmacy.